adiladawi/db-capstone-project/README.md

 re-initialize it to exclude potentially copyrighted materials from the commit history.

-My initials: VK.
+Initial letters from my course profile are: VK.
 Please check with my profile initials if from the course

 Submission date: 2023-02-05